 Work with the Chamber of Commerce to promote tourism through historic preservation.

 The members of the Historical Preservation Commission meet at 7:30 p.m. on the first Thursday of February, March, April, May, October, and November.
-Meetings are held at the Villa Park Historical Society, 220 South Villa Avenue.
-The community is welcome and encouraged to attend.
+Meetings are held at the Village Hall (20 S Ardmore Ave) The community is welcome and encouraged to attend.

 The Villa Park Historical Preservation Commission created a resource center that is available for the community to use.
 It's located at the Villa Park Historical Museum.
 Information on Sears mail order houses, architectural house styles, how to research your home, and other topics are among this collection.